 The interpreter can also be a valuable cultural resource to the interviewer.
 Take the time to ask the interpreter to explain any particularly relevant cultural dynamics that may impact communication with the victim.
 Other important ground rules to establish between the interpreter and the interviewer include:

-For additional information and tools, visit the Resource page for 5.3 Victim Interview & Preparation.
+For additional information and tools, visit the Resource page for Section 5.3 Victim Interview & Preparation.